CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 Python is the programming language of choice for many of my courses at the Facultat d'Informàtica de Barcelona (Barcelona School of Informatics, FIB), the teaching institution of the Universitat Politècnica de Catalunya - BarcelonaTech (UPC) in charge of university education in the fields of computer science, computer engineering, and related matters.

-This hand-on quickstart guide is a "Simple Beginner’s guide" that provides a fast-paced introduction to the basic characteristics of Python.
+This hand-on quickstart guide is a "Simple Beginner’s guide" that provides a fast-paced introduction to the essential characteristics of Python.
 It is intended for those students of any CS Master Courses who have no prior knowledge of Python to help them learn the required background knowledge by themselves.

 <a name="install"/>

 ## How to install Python

-We can install Python 2 or Python 3.
-This is one of the debated topics in Python.
-There is no right/wrong choice here, specially if you are a beginner.
-Python 2 has an awesome community support, plethora of third-party libraries.
-On the other hand Python 3 is cleaner and faster.
-For the purpouse of this hands-on guide the used version is not important, the student should focus on learning Python as a language.
-If you need advice on choosing between Python 2 and Python 3 see [Python 2 or 3](https://wiki.python.org/moin/Python2orPython3).
+We can either install Python 2 or Python 3.
+That is one of the debated topics in Python.
+There is no right/wrong choice here, especially if you are a beginner.
+Python 2 has excellent community support and a plethora of third-party libraries.
+However, Python 3 is cleaner and faster.
+For this hands-on guide, the version used is irrelevant, the student should focus on learning Python as a language.
+If you need advice on choosing between Python 2 and Python 3 check [Python 2 or 3](https://wiki.python.org/moin/Python2orPython3).

 For the most part, Python 2 code will work with Python 3.
-Of course, most new features introduced with Python 3 versions are not backwards compatible.
+Of course, most new features introduced with Python 3 versions are not backward compatible.
 The place where your Python 2 code will fail most often is the `print` statement.
-For most of Python's history including Python 2, printing was done like so:
+For most of Python's history including Python 2, printing was done as follows:
 ```python
 print "Hello", "world!"
 > Hello world!
 ```
-This was changed in Python 3 into a function.
+Python 3 changed print into a function.

 ```python
 print("Hello", "world!")
 > Hello world!
 ```

 Before you continue, you will need Python on your computer, but you may not need to download it.
-Nowadays many Linux and UNIX distributions include a recent Python versions.
+Nowadays many Linux and UNIX distributions include recent Python versions.
 Even some Windows computers nowadays come with Python already installed.
-First of all check that you don’t already have Python installed by entering python in the command line.
-If you see a response from a Python interpreter it will include a version number in its initial display:
+First of all, check that you do not already have Python installed by entering python in the command line.
+If you see a response from a Python interpreter it will include its version number in the initial display:

 ```
 username@vm:~$ python